adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 ### Regulating act of 1773

 It was a British law passed to reform and regulate the administration of the East India Company.
 The act was passed in response to a series of crises in India, including the Battle of Plassey in 1757, in which the East India Company's army defeated the forces of the Nawab of Bengal, and the Bengal Famine of 1770, which resulted in the deaths of millions of people.
 The act established a new system of government for India, with a **Governor-General** and Council appointed by the British government to govern the company's territories.
 The act also established a **Supreme Court** in Calcutta, which had jurisdiction over all British subjects in India, and it required the company to submit annual accounts to the British government.
-The act was significant as it marked the beginning of British government control over India, and it laid the foundation for the eventual establishment of the British Raj.
+The act was significant as it marked the beginning of British government control over India and laid the foundation for the eventual establishment of the British Raj.

 ### The Pitt's India Act of 1784